Ways to Talk about Increasing in English

 Rise

-- Hotel prices skyrocketed this summer.
+- Hotel prices skyrocketed during the summer holidays.

 Soar

-- This summer, the temperature soared to above 30 degrees.
+- This summer, temperatures soared above 35°C.

 Step up